Apple eyes British supercar maker McLaren: FT

 Apple Inc has approached British Formula One team owner McLaren Technology Group for a strategic investment or a potential buyout, the Financial Times reported, citing sources.

-The loss-making automotive group could be valued at between 1 billion pounds ($1.30 billion) and 1.5 billion pounds, the newspaper reported.
+The loss-making automotive group could be valued at between 1 billion pounds ($1.30 billion) and 1.5 billion pounds, the newspaper reported. (on.ft.com/2cUU1ax)

+A deal with McLaren, which also produces high performance sports cars, could give Apple key automotive technology amid reports that the iPhone maker is working on a self-driving car.

+Apple has hired dozens of automotive experts over the past year and is exploring making charging stations for electric cars.

 Apple and McLaren could not be immediately reached for comment.